 While attending law school, Mr. Moran was a student attorney in the Appellate Litigation Clinic at Georgetown University Law Center, a law clerk in the Civil Division of the U.S. Department of Justice, and a judicial intern to the Honorable Marian Blank Horn in the U.S. Court of Federal Claims.
 During college, Mr. Moran served as an intern in the Washington, D.C. office of former U.S. Senator John E. Sununu.

 Mr. Moran was recognized as a Washington, D.C.
-"Rising Star" for Consumer Law in the 2015, 2016, and 2017 editions of Super Lawyers magazine.
+"Rising Star" for Consumer Law in the 2018 and the three immediately preceding editions of Super Lawyers magazine.

 Counseled a mortgage origination platform on implementation of the CFPB's final rule integrating mortgage origination disclosures under TILA and RESPA (sometimes referred to as the Bureau's TILA-RESPA Integrated Disclosure, or "TRID" rule, or the "Know Before You Owe" initiative).